Turning off Splunk platform role-based field filtering

 - To turn off role-based field filtering in your environment, follow these steps.

-- Only users with file system access, such as system administrators, can edit configuration files.
+- Have the permissions to edit configuration files.
+Only users with file system access, such as system administrators, can edit configuration files.

-- Review the steps in How to edit a configuration file in the Splunk Enterprise Admin Manual.
+- Know how to edit configuration files.
+Review the steps in How to edit a configuration file in the Splunk Enterprise Admin Manual.